 For the average person, passing green poop or having an outright green diarrhea could be quite an alarming event.

-Well, we would be discussing green stools in details.
-We would learn what determines stool color, possible causes of green stool and what to do next.
+Well, in this article, we would be discussing green stools in details.
+You will learn what determines stool color, possible causes of green stool and what to do next.

 So. let's start with the basics of pooping.

 The answer lies in how poop is formed.